ahhreggi/campfire-api/README.md

             created_at: timestamp,
             last_modified: timestamp,
             user_is_post_author: boolean, // true if current user is the author of the post
+            user_is_comment_author: boolean, // true if current user is author of this comment
             endorsements: [
               {
                 id: number,